tithi021/spa_framework/README.md

 # spa_framework

-SPA is a single page application building in angularjs.
+SPA is a single page application build with angularjs.

-Additional instructions for help to run this project.
-In the Command Prompt, execute the following commend -

-git clone git@github.com:tithi021/spa_framework.git After cloned your app then enter the following command -

-    cd spa_framework
+Instructions

+clone the project
+cd into the project directory
-This project running using express node server.
+The project runs using express node server. in the terminal just type the following command:

-The app starts a server and listens on port 3000 for connection.

-So, Run the app with the following command.
+$ node server
+# OR

-$ node server OR $ sudo node server Then, load http://localhost:3000/ in a browser to see the output.
+$ sudo node server
+Project should be up and running on http://localhost:3000/ Now you can open a browser and load the url.